-As Maslow conceptualized this hierarchy of needs, it had been in every nurses’ toolbox being regarded as the proper guide in conducting a physical assessment, attending to emergency care, and in planning nursing interventions while regarding prioritization and optimum health.
+As Maslow conceptualized this hierarchy of needs, it had been in every nurses’ toolbox to be regarded as the proper guide in conducting a physical assessment, attending to emergency care, and planning nursing interventions while regarding prioritization and optimum health.

 It could be as simple as autonomy, independence, and an increased range of motion after a great trauma or surgery.
 All of which alleviates a person’s depressive state into embracing drive, a positive mindset, and willingness.
 So, this way, both physiological and psychological aspect’s needs are met.

 All in the same way, nurses are helped themselves as they give patient care.
-Many times, nurses face a lack of workforce that they had to attend to more than 8 patients per shift.
-But as Maslow’s Hierarchy of Needs gives them enlightenment in prioritization, nurses plan better which allows them to manage their time for their work while imparting quality care.
+Often, nurses face a lack of workforce that they had to attend to more than 8 patients per shift.
+But as Maslow’s Hierarchy of Needs gives them enlightenment in prioritization, nurses plan better, allowing them to manage their time for their work while imparting quality care.

 They realize the consequence of not eating on time, not having adequate rest, and how exhaustion could affect a person’s ability to do tasks.
-So, they make sure they find time getting some relaxation and socialization when they can without feeling guilty, nervous, or exhausted.
+So, they make sure they find time to get some relaxation and socialization when they can without feeling guilty, nervous, or exhausted.

 Maslow had been aiding all nurses in doing their jobs efficiently.
 It provides overall clarity in each intervention they perform and each patient care they provide.